sighupio/fury-getting-started/fury-on-eks/README.md

 In the bootstrap phase, `furyctl` automatically provisions:

-- **Virtual Private Cloud (VPC)** in a specified CIDR range with public and private subnets.
+- **Virtual Private Cloud (VPC)** in a specified CIDR range with public and private subnets
-- **EC2 instance** bastion host with an OpenVPN Server.
+- **EC2 instance** bastion host with an OpenVPN Server
-- All the required networking gateways and routes.
+- All the required networking gateways and routes

 More details about the bootstrap provisioner can be found [here][provisioner-bootstrap-aws-reference].

 #### Configure the bootstrap provisioner

 The bootstrap provisioner takes a `bootstrap.yml` as input.
-This file instructs the bootstrap provisioner with all the needed parameters to deploy the networking infrastructure.
+This file, instructs the bootstrap provisioner with all the needed parameters to deploy the networking infrastructure.

-In the repository, you can find a template for this file at `infrastructure/bootstrap/bootstrap.yml`:
+For this tutorial, use the `cluster.yml` template located at `/demo/infrastructure/cluster.yml`:

 ```yaml
 kind: Bootstrap